HOW TO GET DIVORCED

 UNCONTESTED DIVORCE – THE “FRIENDLY” DIVORCE

-An uncontested divorce is one that is agreed.
-If you and your spouse are willing to agree to the terms of the divorce by signing a divorce settlement agreement and parenting plan (where relevant), we will assist you to finalize your divorce in as little as 3 – 7 weeks (from date of signing) at a fixed, all-inclusive fee.
-This is a simple and inexpensive procedure of divorce.
+An uncontested divorce is one where the parties have reached an agreement.
+If you and your spouse are willing to agree to the terms of the divorce by signing a divorce settlement agreement and parenting plan (where relevant), we will assist you to finalise your divorce at a fixed, all-inclusive fee.
+This is a relatively simple and inexpensive procedure of divorce where the parties keep control over the outcome of their case.

 Click here to start the online uncontested divorce process.